Aerial view of Katmandu

 How domestic flights are booked

 If there is bad weather at Lukla, all flights will be delayed.
-This might be for an hour or it may be all day and at any point until late in the afternoon nobody will know if any flights are going.
+This might be for an hour, or it may be all day and at any point until late in the afternoon nobody will know if any flights are going.
+If we are booked on a later flight there is a much higher risk, if there are any delays, that the flight will not go at all.
+Inevitably this process is time-consuming and frustrating as we need to be at the airport early and then may have to wait all day before being told the flight is not leaving that day.

-Please accept that delays at Lukla and what appears to Westerners as total chaos is beyond our control and is the same for all tour operators and travelers.
+Please accept that delays at Lukla - and what appears to Westerners as total chaos - is beyond our control and is the same for all tour operators and travelers.

 All our trips via Lukla are designed to allow great acclimatisation to ensure the very best chance of success and include a day back in Kathmandu as a contingency in case flights to or from Lukla are delayed.
 In recent years more and more flights to and from Lukla are subject to delays because of bad weather.

-• Book an international flight with a flexible ticket so that you can change the flight at no cost without incurring additional expense.
+· Book an international flight with a flexible ticket so that you can change the flight at no cost without incurring additional expense.

-Kandoo Adventures will not be held responsible for additional costs incurred that result from a flight delay and no refunds will be payable
+Kandoo Adventures will not be held responsible for additional costs incurred that result from a flight delay and no refunds will be payable.

 Outward bound delays: day one